Iranian oil tanker burns, 32 missing after collision off China's coast

-BEIJING (Reuters) - A tanker carrying Iranian oil and run by the country’s top oil shipping operator was ablaze and spewing cargo into the East China Sea on Sunday after colliding with a Chinese bulk ship, leaving its 32 crew members missing, the Chinese government said.
+BEIJING (Reuters) - A tanker carrying Iranian oil and run by the country’s top oil shipping firm was ablaze and spewing cargo into the East China Sea on Sunday after colliding with a Chinese freight ship, leaving the tanker’s 32 crew members missing, the Chinese government said.

 Thick clouds of dark smoke could be seen billowing out of the Sanchi tanker <C}KS7309492494>, engulfing the vessel as rescue efforts were hampered by bad weather and fire on and around the ship, Mohammad Rastad, head of Iran’s Ports and Maritime Organisation, told Iranian television.
+(Graphic: Map showing ship collision location - tmsnrt.rs/2CBgqai)

-The Sanchi collided with the CF Crystal <C}BO7309522955> about 160 nautical miles off the coast near Shanghai on Saturday evening, the Chinese Ministry of Transportation said in a statement.
+The Sanchi, run by the country’s top oil shipping operator, collided with the CF Crystal <C}BO7309522955> about 160 nautical miles off the coast near Shanghai and the mouth of the Yangtze River Delta on Saturday evening, the Chinese Ministry of Transportation said in a statement.

 The Panama-registered tanker was sailing from Iran to South Korea, carrying 136,000 tonnes of condensate, an ultra light crude.
 That is equivalent to just under 1 million barrels, worth about $60 million, based on global crude oil prices.

-“Sanchi is floating and burning as of now,” the ministry said.
+“Sanchi is floating and burning as of now,” the Chinese ministry said.
 “There is an oil slick and we are pushing forward with rescue efforts.”

-State media CCTV showed pictures of the tanker ablaze and billowing plumes of thick dark smoke.

 It had sent four rescue ships and three cleaning boats to the site by 9 a.m.
-(0100 GMT) on Sunday, it added.
+(0100 GMT) on Sunday, the ministry added.

+Chinese state media CCTV showed pictures of the tanker ablaze and billowing plumes of thick dark smoke.

-South Korea also sent a ship and helicopter to help.
-A Korean Coast Guard official confirmed the tanker was still raging at 1 p.m.
+South Korea also dispatched a ship and helicopter to help.
+A Korean Coast Guard official confirmed the fire was still raging at 1 p.m.
 (0500 GMT).
-He declined to be identified as he was not authorized to speak to the media.

-The tanker’s 32 crew members were all Iranian nationals except for two Bangladeshi nationals, the Chinese transport ministry said.
+The tanker’s 32 crew members are all Iranian nationals except for two Bangladeshi nationals, the Chinese transport ministry said.

-“There is a wide perimeter of flames around the vessel because of the spillage and search and rescue efforts are being carried out with difficulty,” Rastad said.
+“There is a wide perimeter of flames around the vessel because of the spillage and search and rescue efforts are being carried out with difficulty,” Iran’s Rastad said.

 “Unfortunately, up to this moment, there is no news of the crew,” he said.